trufflesuite/ganache/CONTRIBUTING.md

 ## Getting set up

-- Use Node.js v10.7.0, this is the earliest version we support.
+- Use Node.js v10.13.0 (even though Ganache itself is compatible back to 10.7.0).
-  - Why v10.7.0?
-Because this is the first version that supports BigInt literals (the `n` in `100n`).
+  - Why v10.13.0?
+Because this is the first version prettier supports.
   - recommendation: use [nvm](https://github.com/nvm-sh/nvm) on Linux and macOS, and [nvm-windows](https://github.com/coreybutler/nvm-windows) on
     Windows, to configure your node version.
-    - On Linux and macOS, if you have `nvm` installed, just run `nvm use` to switch to Node.js v10.7.0.
+    - On Linux and macOS, if you have `nvm` installed, just run `nvm use` to switch to Node.js v10.13.0.
 - `git clone git@github.com:trufflesuite/ganache-core.git`
 - `cd ganache-core`
 - `npm install` (use npm v6)